GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.00.05

+Fixed bug that caused an error when creating a calendar birthday event.

 ### 7.00.04

 Improved performance of `gam report users orgunit <OrgUnitPath>` when `showorgunit` is not specified.